25-day walk to D.C. brings racism, arrests and a sense of urgency for March on Washington activists

 Neal, who is seven months pregnant, took a deep breath as she put on her blinker and began to steer their car from the gunman.

-Pennsylvania state Trooper Joseph Dunsmore said the agency has “strong evidence to suggest there was gunfire exchanged between the two parties,” although he declined to release other details.
+Pennsylvania State Trooper Joseph Dunsmore said the agency has “strong evidence to suggest there was gunfire exchanged between the two parties,” although he declined to release other details.
 No arrests have been made.

 The injured protester was hospitalized while other demonstrators checked into a hotel.